wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-collab-prepare-deployment/includes/review-networking-requirements.md

 ## Use Microsoft Skype for Business Network Assessment Tool

-After you’ve completed your planning and network preparation—including upgrading bandwidth and opening ports in the firewall—you should test your network’s performance.
+After you've completed your planning and network preparation—including upgrading bandwidth and opening ports in the firewall—you should test your network's performance.
 The results of this testing will give you a clearer picture of any network optimization or remediation required for the success of your Teams implementation.

 You can download the Skype for Business Network Assessment Tool via the **Learn more** link below.
 Use the tool to test whether your network is ready for Teams.
 The tool offers dual functionality: it can test whether all the correct ports have been opened, and it can test for network impairments.